aws-solutions/video-on-demand-on-aws/README.md

 * **output-validate:** Lambda function to parse MediaConvert CloudWatch Events
 * **step-functions:** Lambda function to trigger AWS Step Functions
 * **dynamo:** Lambda function to Update DynamoDB
-* **input-validate:** Lambda function to parse S3 event notfications and define the workflow parameters.
+* **input-validate:** Lambda function to parse S3 event notifications and define the workflow parameters.
 * **profiler:** Lambda function used to send publish and/or error notifications.